HugoMillwood-zz/plugin.audio.beets/README.md

 ###**_Important!_**

 Due to a bug in PAPlayer (the default audio player in Kodi) regarding metadata when streaming FLAC this plugin will not work without switching the default audio player to the more robust DVDPlayer.
-This is easy to do, just add the following as a setting in your ``<userdata directory>/advancedsettings.xml``:
+This is easy to do, just add the following as a setting in your ``<userdata>/advancedsettings.xml``:

 	<audio>
 	  <defaultplayer>dvdplayer</defaultplayer>